 You pay for tickets online via PayPal or Stripe.
 You do not need a PayPal account to do this, you can just use your credit or debit card on the secure PayPal page like any other online card payment.

-Tickets are only refundable if we are able to re-allocate them.
+All tickets are non-refundable unless we are able to re-sell them.
 There is a 10% non-refundable booking fee included in all tickets.

 If you are unable to attend, we can offer your ticket to a member of the waiting list (if available).
 If we are able to re-sell your ticket, we can offer you a refund minus the 10% fee.
 If we are not able to re-sell your ticket, we will not be able to offer you a refund.

-If you would prefer to re-allocate your ticket yourself, you are able to do so at any time via your original ticket email.
-Please note that any amendments to tickets after the Sunday before the festival (when we print the list!) will not be processed.
+You are, of course, able to resell your ticket yourself, and can reallocate your ticket at any time via your original ticket email.
+Please note that any amendments to tickets after 25th July (when we print the list!) will not be processed.

 To contact us email: spoonfestlimited@gmail.com